International artists set to inspire at Leeds Beckett

 The film series presents a wealthy European family who are unexpectedly confronted by a mysterious manifestation, ‘the Object’, which suddenly appears in the living room of their country home.
 This imposing figure seems to have a profound effect on the conduct of each individual family member.
 In episode -1: Time, the family find themselves inundated by Neanderthals.

-Simon Morris, Professor of Art at Leeds Beckett, commented: “Our mission for the prestigious INSIDE/OUT lecture series is to bring the best minds of our generation to inspire and support the practice-based research students and staff do across the School of Art, Architecture and Design.
+Simon Morris, Professor of Art at Leeds Beckett, commented: “Our mission for the prestigious INSIDE/OUT lecture series is to bring the best minds of our generation to inspire and support the practice-based research students and staff do across the Leeds School of Arts.
 To this end, we have flown in renowned speakers from Los Angeles, New York, Amsterdam, Brussels and Darwin.
 In order to enhance the cultural life of Leeds, we make the lecture series open to the general public and available to an international audience online.”

 Work by James Hoff